 Members of the Governing Board:

-- Dr. Stephen T. Parente, PhD is the Insurance Industry Professor of Health Finance and Insurance in the Department of Finance in the Carlson School of Management at University of Minnesota.
+Dr. Stephen T. Parente, PhD, Chairman is the Insurance Industry Professor of Health Finance and Insurance in the Department of Finance in the Carlson School of Management at University of Minnesota.
 He specializes in health economics, health insurance, medical technology evaluation, and health information technology and is acknowledged as a national expert on using administrative databases, particularly Medicare and health insurer data, for health policy research.

-- Dr. Leemore Dafny, PhD is the Herman Smith Research Professor in Hospital and Health Services, and a Professor of Management and Strategy, at Northwestern University’s Kellogg School of Management.
-During 2012-2013, Dr. Dafny was the inaugural Deputy Director for Healthcare and Antitrust in the Bureau of Economics at the Federal Trade Commission.
-She has served a member of the Panel of Health Advisers of the Congressional Budget Office, and is currently on the board of the American Society of Health Economists.
+Dr. Leemore Dafny, PhD is the MBA Class of 1960 Professor of Business Administration at the Harvard Business School.
+During 2012-2013, Dr. Dafny was the Deputy Director for Healthcare and Antitrust in the Bureau of Economics at the Federal Trade Commission.
+She currently serves on the Panel of Health Advisers to the Congressional Budget Office, on the board of the American Society of Health Economists, and as a lead advisor to the New England Journal of Medicine’s Catalyst multimedia platform.
 Dr. Dafny’s research examines competitive interactions among payers and providers of healthcare services, and the intersection of industry and public policy.

-- Ted Prospect, FSA, MAAA is a Senior Vice President at the UnitedHealth Center for Health Reform and Modernization, where he oversees the development of new innovative health care products.
-Ted recently co-authored the Health Affairs Article: "Effective Interventions For Stemming The Growing Crisis Of Diabetes And Prediabetes: A National Payer’s Perspective".
-Ted was formerly a Principal at Hewitt Associates and is a Fellow of the Society of Actuaries and a Member of the American Academy of Actuaries.
-He earned his bachelor of science degree in applied math and business from Carnegie-Mellon University and chairs the Institute's Data Integrity Committee.
+Ted Prospect, FSA, MAAA is a Senior Vice President at the UnitedHealth Center for Health Reform and Modernization, where he oversees the development of new innovative health care products.
+Prospect recently co-authored the Health Affairs Article: "Effective Interventions For Stemming The Growing Crisis Of Diabetes And Prediabetes: A National Payer’s Perspective".
+He was formerly a Principal at Hewitt Associates and is a Fellow of the Society of Actuaries and a Member of the American Academy of Actuaries.
+Prospect earned his Bachelor of Science degree in applied math and business from Carnegie-Mellon University and chairs the Institute's Data Integrity Committee.

-- Dr. Harvey V. Fineberg, M.D., M.P.P., Ph.D.
-(External Advisor to the Governing Board) is President of the Institute of Medicine.
+- Dr. Harvey V. Fineberg, MD, MPP, PhD (External Adviser to the Governing Board) is President of the Gordon and Betty Moore Foundation.
 He served as Provost of Harvard University from 1997 to 2001, following thirteen years as Dean of the Harvard School of Public Health.
-He has devoted most of his career to the fields of health policy and medical decision-making, focusing his research primarily on the process of policy development and implementation, assessment of medical technology, evaluation and use of vaccines, and dissemination of medical innovations.
+Dr. Fineberg has devoted most of his career to the fields of health policy and medical decision-making, focusing his research primarily on the process of policy development and implementation, assessment of medical technology, evaluation and use of vaccines, and dissemination of medical innovations.

-- Dr. Elizabeth G. Nabel, MD (External Advisor to the Governing Board) is the president of the Brigham and Women's/Faulkner Hospitals.
-Prior to her position at BWH, Dr Nabel served as the director of the National Heart, Lung, and Blood Institute at the National Institutes of Health, where she oversaw an extensive national research portfolio with an annual budget of approximately $3 billion to prevent, diagnose, and treat heart, lung, and blood diseases.
+- Dr. Elizabeth G. Nabel, MD (External Adviser to the Governing Board) is the president of the Brigham and Women's/Faulkner Hospitals.
+Prior to her position at BWH, Dr. Nabel served as the director of the National Heart, Lung, and Blood Institute at the National Institutes of Health.
+Here she oversaw an extensive national research portfolio with an annual budget of approximately $3 billion to prevent, diagnose, and treat: heart, lung, and blood diseases.
 Dr. Nabel is a Council member at the Institute of Medicine and a member of the Editorial Board of the New England Journal of Medicine.
 She is a partner on 17 patents and the author of more than 250 scientific publications.